xibodevelopment/backupwordpress/readme.txt

 #### 1.0

 1.0 represents a total rewrite & rethink of the BackUpWordPress plugin with a focus on making it "Just Work".
-The management and development of the plugin has been taken over by [humanmade](http://hmn.md) the chaps behind [WP Remote](https://wpremote.com)
+The management and development of the plugin has been taken over by [Human Made Limited](http://hmn.md) the chaps behind [WP Remote](https://wpremote.com)

 #### Previous